 At some point, costs are not abstract; they are a direct result of complexity.

 Of course, there are historical and regulatory reasons why PWRs are more prevalent.
-However, these factors are secondary.
-The primary consideration is what actually needs to be built.
+But the primary consideration is what actually needs to be built.

 When you analyze this, it becomes challenging to understand how adding an entire extra thermodynamic boundary can improve competitiveness.